Civilization and Its Distrusts

 Today’s theme song is The Schuyler Sisters by Lin Manuel-Miranda, from the 2015 hit musical Hamilton.

-I want to be clear: generative AIs spill untruths, but untruths have thrived long before generative AIs, so I will not lament how unreliable GPT-X is.
-Instead, I will focus on what AI-generated untruths do to our society, if we keep slumbering in our indifference to truth.
+But is this time really different from the countless times before?
+Generative AIs spill untruths and (the fancy term is “hallucination”, but I dislike the anthropomorphism implication of the word), but untruths have thrived long before generative AIs.
+So I will not lament how unreliable the chatGPTs and Claudes are.
+Instead, I will focus on what AI-generated untruths can do to our society, if we keep slumbering in our indifference to truth:

-Even before the internet, social media, and generative AIs, untruth campaigns have turned a rising nation into a banana republic — a poor, unstable country whose economy depends almost solely on fruit exports.
+Three score and ten years ago, even before the internet, social media, and generative AIs, untruth campaigns turned a rising nation into a banana republic — a poor, unstable country whose entire economy depends on fruit exports.

-Now, imagine what untruth campaigns can do, with the internet, social media, generative AIs, and a few enterprising but malicious minds?
+Now, imagine what untruth campaigns can do, with the internet, social media, generative AIs, and a few enterprising, malicious minds wanting to set the world on fire?

-If you think I’m spouting hyperbole, kindly allow me to tell you a true story.
+If you think I’m spouting hyperbole, kindly let me tell you the true story of Guatemala.

 How Untruths Created a Banana Republic

-But the first modern, peace-time untruth campaign happened in the 1950s.
-Planned by the CIA and codenamed “Operation PBSuccess,” this psychological warfare did succeed.
-It overthrew the democratically elected government of Guatemala, installed a military dictatorship, led to a 36-year civil war in this small central American nation, and its tragic fall into a banana republic.
+But the first modern, peace-time untruth campaign happened only in the 1950s.
+Planned by the CIA and codenamed “Operation PBSuccess”, this psychological warfare succeeded big time.
+It overthrew the democratically elected government of Guatemala, installed a military dictatorship, led to a 36-year civil war in this small central American nation, and its tragic fall into the pitiful state of a banana republic.

-The mastermind behind the master plan of Operation PBSuccess was Edward Bernays, chief advisor to the United Fruit Company (UFC, now called Chiquita Brands International), one of the largest banana traders in central America.
+The mastermind behind the master plan of Operation PBSuccess was Edward Bernays, chief advisor to the United Fruit Company (UFC), one of the largest banana traders in central America at that time.
+Coincidentally, Bernays was a nephew of Sigmund Freud, whose hit piece, Civilization and Its Discontents, inspired the title for this essay.

-In fact, if you have ever heard that eating bananas is healthy, or seen bananas placed in hotel lobbies, it is because of Mr. Bernays.
-In the 1940s, to help UFC boost banana sales in the US, he started linking bananas to good health, and placing them in visible public spaces.
+Bernays didn’t just overthrow nations, he also convinced entire populations of dubious dietary “facts”.
+If you ever heard that eating bananas is healthy, or seen bananas placed in hotel lobbies, it’s because Bernays did it: in the 1940s, to help UFC boost banana sales in the US, he started linking bananas to good health in advertising and news stories, and placing them in highly visible public spaces.

-In early 1950s, UFC sought monopoly over Guatemala's banana trade.
-Guatemala’s democratically elected President Jacobo Árbenz would not let UFC have its way, so UFC wanted to find ways around him.
+But his career highlight remains Operation PBSuccess for UFC and the CIA.
+It started out as UFC’s grand ambition: in the 1950s, UFC sought monopoly over Guatemala's banana trade.
+But Guatemala’s democratically elected President Jacobo Árbenz would not let UFC have its way.
+Naturally, UFC decided to find ways around the Guatemalan president, and set Bernays to the task.

-McCarthyism was at its height in the 1950s, so Mr. Bernays devised a plan for UFC and its political connections: in the US, UFC started running press campaigns to brand President Árbenz as communist, and lobbying high officials to strike Guatemala as a preemptive measure1.
-Outside the US, Spanish-language DJs and actors were hired to broadcast fabricated stories into Guatemala on radio.
+McCarthyism was at its height in the 1950s, and Bernays smelled an opportunity and devised a battle plan for UFC and its political connections.
+In the US, UFC started running press campaigns to brand President Árbenz as communist, and lobbying high officials to strike Guatemala as a preemptive measure1.
+Outside the US, the CIA and UFC hired Spanish-speaking DJs and actors to staff radio stations, broadcasting fabricated stories into Guatemala about President Árbenz’s communist connections and close ties to the USSR.

-President Árbenz of Guatemala was never communist2, but the untruth campaigns worked.
-In the US, newspapers from liberal (New York Times) to conservative (Chicago Tribune) printed false stories about Guatemala rapidly turning communist, and public sentiments started demanding US interventions.
-Within Guatemala, fabrications from Radio Liberación convinced many Guatemalan citizens about their president’s (non-existent) ties to the Soviet Union, and the promise of an upcoming “revolution” to depose their nation’s most popular political figure.
+President Árbenz of Guatemala was a solid centrist and never communist2, but those untruth campaigns worked.
+In the US, newspapers from liberal (New York Times) to conservative (Chicago Tribune) camps printed false stories about Guatemala rapidly turning communist, inciting public sentiments to demand US interventions.
+In Guatemala, fabricated stories on Radio Liberación convinced many Guatemalan citizens about their president’s non-existent ties to the USSR, and promised them a national revolution to repel the impending communist doom.

 Finally, in June 1954, a brigade of CIA-trained soldiers staged a coup d’etat, deposing the democratically elected Guatemalan president and congress.
-UFC got their banana trade monopoly; Guatemala got nearly 40 years of military dictatorship, brutal civil war, and down-spiral into more poverty.
+Soon after, UFC got their banana trade monopoly, reaping a handsome return on their investment.
+But the price was paid by Guatemala: nearly 40 years of military dictatorship, a brutal civil war, and a rapid down-spiral into poverty.

 This is the damage of untruth campaigns on the collective psyche: trust collapses, a sense of resignation reigns, and concern for truth evaporates.

-And with more distrust, comes the breakdown of the foundations of our civilization.
+And with more distrust, comes the breakdown of the foundation of our civilization.

 Trust is the Foundation of Our Society